josdejong/workerpool/README.md

 `workerpool.pool([script: string] [, options: Object]) : Pool`

 When a `script` argument is provided, the provided script will be started as a dedicated worker.
-When no `script` argument is provided, a default worker is started which can be used to offload functions dynamically via `Pool.run`.
+When no `script` argument is provided, a default worker is started which can be used to offload functions dynamically via `Pool.exec`.
 Note that on node.js, `script` must be an absolute file path like `__dirname + '/myWorker.js'`.

 The following options are available: